ambuda-org/vidyut/vidyut-prakriya/README.md

 Data
 ----

-This crate includes a Dhatupatha sourced from [ashtadhyayi.com][a-com], and the author of ashtadhyayi.com has graciously agreed to share this file with us under an MIT license.
+This crate includes a *Dhātupāṭha* sourced from [ashtadhyayi.com][a-com], and the author of [ashtadhyayi.com][a-com] has graciously agreed to share this file with us under an MIT license.

-For details on the lineage of this Dhatupatha, see our separate [data README][data-readme].
+For details on the lineage of this *Dhātupāṭha*, see our separate [data README][data-readme].

 [a-com]: https://ashtadhyayi.com